Currently / Invincible VS · Skybound

 The game sits between a major entertainment IP and a competitive fighter, which means balancing two audiences: existing fans and players evaluating a new entry in the genre.
 My role is shaping narrative framing, planning moments that generate organic attention, and aligning messaging across publishing, creative, community, and partner teams.

 One example: a live character reveal at EVO 2026, built around a fan-driven melt mechanic where social engagement and on-site activations controlled the pace of the reveal in real time.
-The broadcast generated nearly 20,000 organic hashtag activations across platforms, and the following day became the highest single-day pre-order performance outside the holiday window.

 The goal is simple: when players hear about the game for the first time, it should feel like something they discovered, not something they were targeted by.
+More coming.

 League of Legends, TFT, 2XKO & R&D — Riot Games